Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

-Assume for a contradiction that at least $\delta n$ levels of $\mathcal V$ are locked; hence, $\mathcal V$ contains more than $\delta n$ guessed nodes.
-Since the conditional anonymity of the root $r$ of $\mathcal V$ is $\delta n$, by the above paragraph we know that $\mathcal V$ contains a guessed node $v'$ such that $w(v')>a'(v')$.
-Since the algorithm's invariant~(i) holds, we can apply \cref{xl:limit} to $v'$, which implies that there exist heavy nodes.
-In turn, this contradicts invariant~(ii).
-We conclude that at most $\delta n$ levels are locked. \end{proof}
+Therefore, as proved above, the subtree hanging from $v$ contains a guessed node $v'$ such that $w(v')>a'(v')$.
+Since $\delta\geq 1$ and \cref{xl:invariants}~(i) holds, we can apply \cref{xl:limit} to $v'$, which implies that there exist heavy nodes.
+In turn, this contradicts \cref{xl:invariants}~(ii).
+We conclude that at most $\delta (n-1)$ levels contain locked nodes. \end{proof}

-\begin{lemma} Assume that all the levels of the history tree up to $L_{s+d}$ are entirely contained in the view $\mathcal V$, and $L_{s+d}$ contains a node in $P_\tau$.
-Then, Whenever Line~11 is reached, there are at most $n-2$ levels in the range from $L_{s+1}$ to $L_{s+d}$ that lack a guessable non-counted node. \end{lemma} \begin{proof} Observe that there are no counting cuts, or Line~11 would not be reachable.